ProphetLamb/TupleOverloadGenerator/README.md

 ```

 * .NET 6.0 or greater
-* .NETStandard 2.1 compatible with [System.Memory](https://www.nuget.org/packages/System.Memory) and [System.Runtime.CompilerServices.Unsafe](https://www.nuget.org/packages/System.Runtime.CompilerServices.Unsafe) packages installed.
+* .NETStandard 2.1 compatible.
+Transiently depends on [System.Memory](https://www.nuget.org/packages/System.Memory) and [System.Runtime.CompilerServices.Unsafe](https://www.nuget.org/packages/System.Runtime.CompilerServices.Unsafe) packages.

 This is experimental and uses undefined behaviour!
 Only tested on Linux

 ## Motivation

 When producing a library we often wish to allow a variable number of arguments to be passed to a given function, such as string `Concat`enation.
-Historically the `params` keyword followed by an array type `string[]` has been to conveniently indroduce a parameter with a variable number of arguments.
+Historically the `params` keyword followed by an array type `string[]` has been to conveniently introduce a parameter with a variable number of arguments.
-However a array introduces a few problems, the most prevalent of which is that the array is allocated on the heap.
+However an array introduces a few problems, the most prevalent of which is that the array is allocated on the heap.

 Modern libraries should therefore allow the user to pass a `Span` instead of an array, this approach is the most performant, yet calling the function is inconvenient and still requires a heap allocation for non managed, blittable types, where `stackalloc` is not usable.
 ```csharp